 Potent and multi-tasking, niacinamide has many benefits and is one skincare ingredient that should definitely be on your radar.
 A specific and very stable form of vitamin B3, niacinamide is restorative and versatile; It soothes and fights inflammation, strengthens the skin barrier, fades fine lines and dark spots, normalizes oil production and even tames acne.
 This powerhouse ingredient can also be used by all skin types— even the most sensitive—and its potential for irritation when combined with other ingredients is little to none.

-Read on to learn about the many facets of this do-it-all ingredient, including seven research backed benefits it offers.
+Read on to learn about the many facets of niacinamide, including seven research backed benefits it offers.

 Although the specific mechanism of action remains unknown, research has shown that niacinamide can help fade hyperpigmentation on the skin.
 Scientifically, niacinamide is thought to help inhibit the transfer of melanosomes, which house and produce melanin, the brown to black pigment in our skin and hair.
 While the specific way in which this occurs is yet to be fully understood, the important thing to know is this: Adding niacinamide into your skincare routine can literally help lighten things up.